Conformal covariance and the split property: Local decompositions of e

-Moreover $H$ is diagonalizable with non-negative eigenvalues only, the span of its eigenvectors is exactly $\d_{\mathrm{fin}}$ which is an invariant core for the operators $L_\pm$.
+Moreover, $H$ is diagonalizable with non-negative eigenvalues only, $L_\pm$ is defined on the span of the eigenvectors of $H$ which is also an invariant subspace for these operators.
 It then follows that these operators generate a strongly continuous, positive energy unitary representation of the universal cover $\widetilde{\mob}$ of the M\"obius group.
 This construction --- both at the Lie algebra as well as the Lie group level --- was already considered and used by various authors; see e.g.\! the work \cite{LX}.
 In particular,

 are conjugate to each other by the unitary operator $e^{i\pi H}$, with $P$ being the self-adjoint generator of ``translations'' with spectrum ${\rm Sp}(P)= {\rm Sp}(\tilde{P})=\RR_+ \cup \{0\}$.
 Moreover, by \cite[Theorem 3.3]{BDL} we have the relation